applicaster/zappifest/README.md

 Run `zappifest get_account_plugins --access-token <zapp-access-token> --account <account-id>`

+#### List user's permitted accounts

+In order to get the list of User's permitted accounts names and ids run the following command:

+Run `zappifest show_accounts --access-token <zapp-access-token>`

 #### Markdown files

 You can use markdown files to populate the `guide` and `description` fields of the manifest.
 To do so, create markdown files for these fields, and add the path to these files in the command :